Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing

-\textit{Road Representation Model:} In order to convert the abstract road model into a proper set of points that can be rendered by the simulation engine---as candidate solutions in the test generator---we rely on the representation model used by {DeepJanus} \cite{riccio2020model} based on Catmull-Rom cubic splines \cite{catmull1974class}.
+\textit{Road Representation Model:} In order to convert the abstract road model into a proper set of points that can be rendered by the simulation engine, we rely on the representation model used by {DeepJanus} \cite{riccio2020model} based on Catmull-Rom cubic splines \cite{catmull1974class}.
+The Catmull-Rom splines is a method that involves defining a series of points at intervals and a piecewise-defined function to calculate additional points within the intervals.
+The constructed curve will pass through the given set of points and feature a certain number of continuous derivatives.
+In Catmull-Rom interpolating splines, those given points defining the spline are called "control points".
 Therefore, each road is represented by two sets of points, \textit{control points} and \textit{sample points}.
-First, control points are provided as an input specification for a candidate road.
+First, control points are provided as input for a candidate road.
 Second, sample points are calculated using the Catmull-Rom calculation algorithm.
 Third, the simulation engine uses the sample points, if they are valid, to render the road.
-Fig. \ref{fig:ModeloftheRoad} shows the representation model of a road in terms of control and sample points (\ref{fig:CP} and \ref{fig:SP}) and the corresponding rendered road in the simulation (\ref{fig:RenderedRoad}).
+Figure \ref{fig:ModeloftheRoad} shows the representation model of a road in terms of control and sample points (\ref{fig:CP} and \ref{fig:SP}) and the corresponding rendered road in the simulation (\ref{fig:RenderedRoad}).